dnigh45/parkerdjphase3project/README.md

 * health_worker                  0.723932
 * opinion_seas_sick_from_vacc    1.509126

-The results of our analysis show that opinions about the vaccine, recieving a doctor's recommendation, and certain demographic characteristics are predictive of an individuals' choice to receive a seasonal vaccine.
+The results of our analysis show that opinions about the vaccine, recieving a doctor's recommendation, and certain demographic characteristics are predictive of an individual's choice to receive a seasonal flu vaccine.

 While a city may not be able to change someone's age or their employment type, they are able to put funding toward medical eduation.
 This education will hopefully influence peoples' attitudes toward the seasonal vaccine.
 For example, changing someone's opinion on the efficacy of the vaccine will cause 2.1 times increase in the odds that they recieve the vaccine.

 The city will also be able to divert toward younger age groups.
 We found that younger ages (<40 years of age) are far less likely to receive the vaccine.
 As such, campaigns should be concentrated on these groups to increase their adoption rates.

 Our final model allows for strong predictive power on just six features.
 This will allow your city to more easily collect the requisite data.
-Additionally, the fewer number of features permits concentrated campaigns, rather than wasting resources on influencing features that will not be impactful.
+Additionally, the fewer number of features permits concentrated campaigns, rather than wasting resources on influencing factors that will not be impactful on vaccination rates.